 Self Help Africa works in nine core African countries, tackling poverty and improving the lives of local communities.
-The organisation works both with its own African staff, and through local partners to undertake a range of integrated development programmes amongst rural communities.
+The organisation works both with its own African staff, and through local partners to undertake a range of integrated development programs amongst rural communities.
 How we do it:

 AGRICULTURE & NUTRITION